CodeForPhilly/balancer-main/backend/docs/MAC_OS_INSTALLATION.md

    2. Add an ssh key (if one named id_rsa doesn't already exist) at /Users/$CURRENT_USER/.ssh.

 3. Register your ssh key to github

-   Before running any other commands in your terminal, you'll need to [register your ssh key to github](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account?tool=webui) (if you haven't already).
+   _Before_ running any other commands in your terminal, you'll need to [register your ssh key to github](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account?tool=webui) (if you haven't already).

    Your public ssh key can be found by opening a new terminal and running `cat /Users/$(whoami)/.ssh/id_rsa.pub`

 4. Run the second installation script.
-   Returning the initial terminal you opened (steps 1 and 2), you'll now run `./install_all_p2.sh`
+   In the initial terminal you opened (steps 1 and 2), or a new one in the aforementioned scripts/mac dir, you'll now run `./install_all_p2.sh`

    #### Side effects